endeavourhealth-discovery/HL7-Data-Extract-Utility/README.md

 `[password] - DB password`

 `[rootDir] - Extract root directory.
-Files are saved into a sub directory based on channel`
+Files are saved into a sub directory based on channel, i.e. c:\backup\hl7\1`

-`[lastMessageId] - MessageId to start extraction after.
-Update this for each run`
+`[lastMessageId] - MessageId to start the extraction after.
+Start with 0 then update this for each run.
+Each run returns the last message Id extracted for reference`

 `[batch] - Optional batch limit, i.e. 1000 messages`